Ready for this DIY elemental diet for SIBO patients post?

 Around noon I had my first non-elemental substance.

 Since that went well, I made some homemade chicken broth and drank a glass for dinner.
-Introducing the broth also went well, and I went to bed feeling much better than I had the past three days.
+Introducing the broth also went well, and the good news is I went to bed feeling much better than I had the past three days.

 Day 8: Elemental Diet